shivanshudwivedi/DexM-Movies/README.md

 ```sh
 kubectl get all
 ```
-6. We must tell the GKE cloud firewall that traffic through the NodePort number should be allowed.
+6. Once they are ready, we must tell the GKE cloud firewall that traffic through the NodePort number should be allowed.
 To open a port through the firewall, use the following command:
 ```sh
 gcloud compute firewall-rules create my-rule1 --allow tcp:30105
 ```